edibotopic/dsf-racket/readme.md

 ```rkt
 (@ (: o o) W))
 ```
-Entering this in a DrRacket REPL will generate a corresponding diagram.
+Entering this in the DrRacket REPL will generate a corresponding diagram.

 The diagram can be stored in a variable and saved as an image to the